Posted on 23 July 2019

-Extinction Rebellion’s Declaration Letter was published in the Letters page of the Guardian in May 2018.
+Extinction Rebellion’s Declaration Letter was published in the Letters page of the Guardian newspaper in May 2018.

 We the undersigned represent diverse academic disciplines, and the views expressed here are those of the signatories and not their organisations.
 While our academic perspectives and expertise may differ, we are united on this one point: we will not tolerate the failure of this or any other government to take robust and emergency action in respect of the worsening ecological crisis.
 The science is clear, the facts are incontrovertible, and it is unconscionable to us that our children and grandchildren should have to bear the terrifying brunt of an unprecedented disaster of our own making.

 We are in the midst of the 6th mass extinction, with around 200 species becoming extinct each day.
 Humans cannot continue to violate the fundamental laws of nature or of science with impunity.
 If we continue on our current path, the future for our species is bleak.

 Our Government is complicit in ignoring the Precautionary Principle, and in failing to acknowledge that unbounded economic growth on a planet with finite resources is non-viable.
 Instead, the Government irresponsibly promotes rampant consumerism and free-market fundamentalism, and allows greenhouse gas emissions to rise.
 Earth Overshoot Day (the date when humans have used up more resources from nature than the planet can renew in the entire year) falls ever earlier each year (1 August in 2018).

 When a government wilfully abrogates its responsibility to protect its citizens from harm and to secure the future for generations to come, it has failed in its most essential duty of stewardship.
 The ‘social contract’ has been broken, and it is therefore not only our right, but our moral duty to bypass the Government’s inaction and flagrant dereliction of duty, and to rebel to defend life itself.